kwilkos/cxf/distribution/src/main/release/samples/README.txt

 Basic Setup for Building and Running the Demos in a Servlet Container
 =====================================================================

-Since Celtix requires JDK/JRE 5.0, you must use a servlet container that is compatible with this JDK/JRE.
+Since celtixfire requires JDK/JRE 5.0, you must use a servlet container that is compatible with this JDK/JRE.
 A suitable servlet container is Tomcat 5.5 or above.